TheLogicMaster/ESP-Smart-Display/README.md

 * **Double Buffering:** The PxMatrix library supports using two buffers, with one being the actively rendered buffer and the other being the one being drawn to.
 This prevents partial renderings of content until the entire screen is done drawing.
 The downside is that twice as much memory is used for display buffers.
 This is enabled by default.
+* **TetrisAnimation Font:** There are a few significant reasons to disable this.
+The library was not written in a way that supports double buffering, causing a shadow effect if using double buffering.
+In addition, just having the library enabled uses a ton of memory for an ESP8266: around 10KB, which ideally would have been stored partially in PROGMEM, but re-writing the entire library isn't really an option.
+The library also leaks the drawn characters into the Serial stream, which isn't ideal, either.
+It's a very cool looking animation, though.

 ### Firmware Embedded Images
 Addition images can easily be added to the firmware by including the source header for either images stored as a uint8_t, uint16_t, or char(Gimp) array.
 To make the display aware of the images, simply add a new entry to the *progmemImages* map with the correct type, dimensions, and a name.
 565 color and Gimp header files are supported.
 Both of which can be exported from the dashboard.
 The 565 format uses half the space that the Gimp format uses, so it is preferable.
 Unwanted included images can also be removed in this way.

 ## Credits
 * Small font and weather animations are repurposed from